lcgds/lcgds/README.md

 ## Hi there 👋

-🌱 I’m currently learning Web Development at Senac University.
-So, feel free to check out my work in progress repositories. <br>
+<p>I’m currently learning Web Development at Senac University.
+So, feel free to check out my work in progress repositories.</p>
-🤓 I love to learn interesting things and play games.
+<p>I love to learn interesting things and play games.
 Sometimes I can do both at the same time while coding.
-I guess that's why I like it so much. <br>
+I guess that's why I like it so much.</p>

 ## Let's keep in touch 📫
 - [LinkedIn](https://www.linkedin.com/in/luiz-garrido/)